SymfonyCasts/sass-bundle/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 `Bootstrap <https://getbootstrap.com/>`_ is available as Sass, allowing you to customize
 the look and feel of your app.

+.. note:: The ``@use`` directive will be supported in Bootstrap version 6.
+Until then, use the deprecated ``@import`` directive to ensure overrides are applied.

 An easy way to get the source Sass files is via a Composer package:

 .. code-block:: terminal